Prong4107/scalpel/docs/src/content/addons-examples.md

 # Script examples

-Here are example scripts to familiarize yourself with Scalpel's Python library a bit more, they have been used against real targets or reproduce very similar behaviours.
+Here are example scripts to familiarize yourself with Scalpel's Python library a bit more.
+They were designed for real use-cases.

 ## GZIP-ed API

 For this case, we've encountered an API using a custom protocol that gzips multiple form-data fields.

 A quick-and-dirty Scalpel script allowed us to directly edit the unzipped data and find hidden secrets:

 ```python
 from pyscalpel.http import Request, Response
 from pyscalpel.burp_utils import logger